-Last fall I did a Calgary Donair Quest, even though it is really Edmonton that is known for the notorious prairie donair.
-Its history dates back to the 1980s which you can read about in this Walrus article: The Donair Wars.
+Last fall I did a Calgary Donair Quest, even though it is really the Edmonton that is known for the the Western Canadian donair.
+The Edmonton donair dates back to the 1980s which you can read about in this Walrus article: The Donair Wars.

-Charles Smart was the OG of Edmonton donairs but, alas, it no longer exists.
+Charles Smart was the OG of the Edmonton donair but, alas, it no longer exists.
 So I consulted a few Edmonton donair experts and compiled a list of 7 shops that I would have 3 days to tackle: